THE GAME OF BICYCLE RACING

 McLoughlin Brothers, USA, 1901

-Game quite similar the McLoughlin's 1891 classic Bicycle Race.
-Though there are at least two other games by Mc Loughlin with similar titles documented (Game Of Bicycle Race, 1895, and Bicycle Racing, 1900), this one seems to have been overlooked (probably mistaken for his classic "older brother").
+This game is quite similar the McLoughlin's 1891 classic Bicycle Race.
+Though there are at least two other games by Mc Loughlin with similar titles documented (Game Of Bicycle Race, 1895, and Bicycle Racing, 1900), this one seems to have been overlooked by historians (probably mistaken for his classic "older brother").

 Unfortunately, my copy of the game is in poor condition.
-I just have the top of the box, which has the rules on the back, and the board (presumably what used to be the bottom of the box).
+I just have the top of the box, which has the rules on the back, and the board (that presumably used to be the bottom of the box).

-If we comparing the board to Bicycle Race's we see that the main differences are in the track.
-Here we have a 50 square track, with just two of them marked "SPILL (Lose 1 Turn)" and "LOST PEDAL (Lose 1 Turn), apart of "START" and "FINISH", curiously 23 (or 27 depending on where you start your count) squares away from each other.
+If we compare this board to the one in Bicycle Race, we see that the main differences are in the track.
+Here we have a 50-square track.
+We only find two race incidents: "SPILL (Lose 1 Turn)", and "LOST PEDAL (Lose 1 Turn)".
+Curiously, the squares marked "START" and "FINISH" are 23 (or 27 depending on where you start your count) squares away from each other.
+I would have expected them to be separated by a half-lap (25 squares).

 On top of the rules you can read "COPYRIGHT, 1901, by McLOUGHLIN BROS".